neurofractal/fBOSC/README.md

   * [Acknowledgments:](#acknowledgments-)

 ## BOSC
 The Better oscillation detection (BOSC) method has been widely used to characterise oscillatory activity in continuous data and/or at the single trial level.
-In brief, the method first computes a "power threshold" and a "duration threshold (DT)" for transient oscillatory burst detection.
+In brief, the method first computes a "power threshold" and a "duration threshold" for transient oscillatory burst detection.

 The power threshold is determined by first modelling the background aperiodic (1/f) neural spectrum.
 For each frequency of interest a probability distribution function is fitted to the (linear) aperiodic fit (using a χ2 distribution).
 The power threshold is then typically set on the 95th percentile of the χ2(2) distribution.
 This ensures only quantitativly large increases in neural power (above and beyond the aperiodic signal) are classed as potential 'oscillations'.